WillForan/gitManager/readme.markdown

 * more configurable (esp. xmpp service)

-## ToFix
-* host post-hook is sent in stone (change jabber bot, have to do it for every repo)

 ## Fanatasy

+* per folder xmpp listener account
+* barehost sends to more than one xmpp account (collaborators)
+    - non-overlapping collaborations
-* per folder xmpp listener and remote and github webhook to sendxmpp or rss/twitter monitor
+* remote and github webhook to sendxmpp or rss/twitter monitor
-	* non-overlapping collaborations